For Current Students

 • And when calculating time to degree for department-internal purposes, we take Leaves of Absences into account

-• International students must also be aware that UCLA waives the Non-Resident Supplemental Tuition (NRST) of international students for only nine quarters after their advancement to candidacy.
+• International students must also be aware that UCLA waives the Non-Resident Supplemental Tuition (NRST) for only nine quarters after their advancement to candidacy.
 If you advance to candidacy (ATC) on time (by the end of Fall of your fourth year), this means that your NRST is paid for through the end of your sixth year, but not for your seventh year.

 ENROLLING